sherdencooper/secure-ml-paper/_posts/2020-01-20-Privacy-risk.md

 - Some tips are given to defend such attack, like temperature scaling and regularization.

 - The author claims that pixel dp is also exposed to such threats.
-Instead

 # MY OPINION